wonderunit/storyboarder/DEVELOPERS.md

 > If you do not have `nvm` on your machine, follow [these instructions](https://github.com/creationix/nvm#installation) to install it.

+Next, install the package dependencies then start the application:

     $ npm install
     $ npm start